Toucan Insights Staff

-This article is written by a market researcher and aims to prevent you from joining the marketing failure club.
+This article aims to prevent you from joining the marketing failure club.

-In some cases, multinational brands conduct marketing fails that cost them millions of dollars.
+In some cases, multinational brands conduct marketing campaigns that fail and cost them millions of dollars.

 Sometimes companies invest huge sums of money into an idea without properly testing it out or minimizing the risks in order to take the branding campaign down after negative branding, public and media rejection.